gakalmar/Notes/JS_Basics.md

-DATA TYPES
+# DATA TYPES

-    PRIMITIVES
+### - Primitives

-        1 String ("string1" or 'string2')
+1. String ("string1" or 'string2')

         'It\'s a beautiful day!'        //Escape character \
         \\                              //Double backslash to include a single backslash eg. "C:\\User\\Username" -> C:\User\Username
         \n                              //New line character (only works within string)
         \t                              //Horizontal TAB/indent character
         \r                              //Carriage return character ("Text 1 \r Text 2") -> Only "Text 2 will display, because \r makes the cursor go back to the biginning of the line, and start the next print from there.
                                         It's used for exapmle when we do a loading animation, where we have to delete the previously printed line and update it with a new line.
         `string`                        //Template literal - works a bit different than simple '' or "", for example multi line text within will display as multiline, without a \n newline character
         `${CONSTANT}`                   //Works just like a constant, you can use it to include a previously declared constant or variable within a string as text.
                                         With numbers, the value within is evaluated first, then the result is printed (eg. `${a + b}` -> if a=5 and b=10 -> "15 will print", not "5 + 10")
                                         ONLY WORKS WITH BACKTICK! `

-        2 Number (integer or float/fraction)
+2. Number (integer or float/fraction)

-            Integers - whole numbers
+    - Integers - whole numbers
+    - Floats - fractional numbers

-        3 Boolean (true or false):
+3. Boolean (true or false):

-            Values for non-booleans (Thruthy - Falsy):          //if we have a constant or variable, and assign a true or false value to it, we also call that truthy and falsy
+    - Values for non-booleans (Thruthy - Falsy):

             1           true
             0           false
             "a"         true
             ""          false
             Nan         false
             undefined   false
             null        false
             []          true
             {}          true

+            If we have a constant or variable, and assign a true or false value to it, we also call that truthy and falsy

-            Example:
+    - Example:

             let name = ``;
-                if (name){
-                    consoloe.log(`Hello ${name}!`);
+            if (name){                                         //name = `` -> empty string is falsy, so 'else' branch will execute consoloe.log(`Hello ${name}!`);
             } else {
                 console.log(`There was no name provided.`);
             }

-        4 Undefined
+4. Undefined

-        5 null
+5. null

-    DATA STRUCUTURES - NOT PRIMITIVES (eg. Objects, Arrays, Properties, Grouped data)
+### - Data structures, non-primitives (eg. Objects, Arrays, Properties, Grouped data)

-        **Commonly OBJECTS are stored within ARRAYS:
+Commonly OBJECTS are stored within ARRAYS:

     let groupOfPeople = [               //ARRAY is declared with [
         {                               //First OBJECT is declared with {}
             name: "Person1",
             age: 36
         },                              //COMMA to be used to separate next element in ARRAY {                               //Second OBJECT is declared with {}
             name: "Person2",
             age: 34
         }
     ]                                   //ARRAY is closed with ]

-        ARRAYS
+#### 1. Arrays

             let arr = ['index0', 'index1', 'index2']        //COMMA to be used to separate items!
             console.log(arr)

-            Access date inside:
+    - Access date inside:

             **Arrays have keys too, like objects, but those are not visible.
 They are the index numbers.

             arr[1]                      //Returns 2nd item in array with index1
             arr[1] = "NewValue"         //Updates array item's value with index [1]

             If the list consists of objects within, we can combine the access methods:

             arrayName[2].name           //this will refer to the item with index 2, which should be an object, then reach into that object's key called "name", and refer to its value

-            Common Functions:
+    - Common Functions:

             arr.lenght                      //the items within the array
             arr.length-1                    //the last item's index number

             arr.push('item1')               //add item to end
             arr.pop('item2')                //remove item from end
             arr.shift('item3')              //add item to start
             arr.unshift('item4')            //remove item from start

-        OBJECTS
+#### 2. Objects

         let person = {
             Key1: 'value1',                  //COMMA to be used to separate items!
             Key2: 42,
             newObject: {
                 newObjAttr1: 'value3',
                 newObjAttr2: 'value4'
             },
             myFunction: function(var1, var2) {
                 console.log('First variable is : ' + var1 + '\n' + 'Second variable is: ' + var2)
             }
         }

 Access date inside:

         person.Key1 -> This will refer to 'value1'      //DOT NOTATION -> You enter into the data of person object with the dot . person["Key1"]                                  //Same thing, just with [] brackets. "" is also needed to refer to the key (Keys are actually strings within an object, but variable names are not strings) - THIS IS IMPORTANT WHEN USING THE KEY VALUE IN A FUNCTION AS PARAMETER! person.Key2 -> This will refer to 42

         console.log(person.attribute1)                  //prints value1
         console.log(person.newObject.newObjAttr1)       //prints value3
         person.myFunction('TEST1', person.attribute2)   //executes object's function

         person1.Key2 = 36                               //Assign new value to existing key

-VARIABLE, CONSTANT
+# Variables & Constants

         let myName          //Define a variable with no value (empty variable) myName = "Gabor"    //After it was declared with the let keyword, we can assign a value to it with = (This time let keyword is not there anymore!) myName = "Koni"     //After the value had already a value, we can modify it (reassign value)

         var a = 'This is a variable'        //old way let b = 'This is a variable';
         const c = 'This is a constant';     //a constant's value can't be updated later, but if it's and object, its attributes can be modified

-    **Depending on what you write after *let nameOfVariable = *, you can define it's data type ( {} for OBJECTS, [] for ARRAYS, "" for STRINGS, or just NUMBERS )
+> Depending on what you write after *let nameOfVariable = *, you can define it's data type ( {} for OBJECTS, [] for ARRAYS, "" for STRINGS, or just NUMBERS )

+### Naming:
-    NAMING:     - Start with a-z, _, $
+- Start with a-z, _, $
 - Include also numbers and A-Z
 - No spaces within name
 - try to use decriptive names with camelcase: eg. *let myPersonalDetails*
 - case insensitive, so myNAME != myName

-    Reassigning values with new variables:
+### Reassigning values with new variables:

     let myName = "Jorge"
     let myNewName = "Denis"
     let myName = myNewName  ->  myName will become "Denis" myNewName will stay "Denis"

     let myAge = 36
     let myNewAge = myAge    ->  This will make myNewAge the value of myAge, which is 36 myAge = 37              ->  This will update myAge, but not myNewAge So myAge will be 37 and myNewAge will stay 36

-OPERATORS

-    ARITHMETIC OPERATORS
+# Operators

+### 1. Arithmetic operators:

-    +       Works also with strings (old way of doing concatenation), and variables that are numbers (eg. let number = 10, number + 1 = 11)
+        \+       Works also with strings (old way of doing concatenation), and variables that are numbers (eg. let number = 10, number + 1 = 11)
-    -       Substraction
+        \-       Substraction
-    *       Multiplication
+        \*       Multiplication
         /       Division

         %       Modulo/modulus - returns the 'leftover' or 'remainder' value after a division (eg. 14 % 5 = 4)
         i++     i = i + 1 | Increment - Add 1 to the current value of the variable 'i' ('i' needs to be declared first)        //To be used only with VARIABLES! i--     i = i - 1 | Decrement - Substract 1 of current value

-    ASSIGNMENT OPERATORS
+### 2. Assignment operators:

         =       Assigns or reassigns a value to an item or variable +=      i = i + x is the same as i += x                             //To be used only with VARIABLES!
         -=      i = i - x
         *=      i = i * x
         /=      i = i / x

-    COMPARISON OPERATORS
+### 3. Comparison operators:

         ==      equal to                    //These return boolean values !=      not equal to
-    ===     stricklty equal to          //Comparing OBJECTS or ARRAYS won't return true even if they consist of the same, because they are different objects with the same value (so let a = {age:18}; b = {age: 18}; a === b will be false).
-But if we compare the properties inside, they will be true (a.age === b.age will be true)
+        ===     stricklty equal to
         !==     stricktly not equal to

+    > **Comparing OBJECTS or ARRAYS won't return true even if they consist of the same, because they are different objects with the same value (so let a = {age:18}; b = {age: 18}; a === b will be false).
+But if we compare the properties inside, they will be true (a.age === b.age will be true)**

         >       greater than                //Mathematiocal operators for numbers only
         <       less than
         >=      greter or equal to
         <=      less than or equal to

-    LOGICAL OPERATORS (By hierarchy)
+### 4. Logical operators (By hierarchy):

         !
 NOT     Inverts true or false values
         ||  OR      If at least one value is true, it returns true
         &&  AND     If all values are true, it returns true

-    CONDITIONAL OPERATORS
+### 5. Conditional operators:

-    ?:      BOOLEAN ? "valueIfTrue" : "ValueIfFalse"
+        ?:      BOOLEAN ? "valueIfTrue" : "ValueIfFalse"        //This is the TERNARY operator, same as an IF-ELSE statement

-    FULL HIERARCHY DESCENDING (also called PRECEDENCE):
-    () . ! ** * / % + - ""+"" < <= === !== && || ?: assignments

-CONDITIONAL STATEMENTS
+### **Hierarchy (also called Precedence):** [FULL LIST HERE](https://www.w3schools.com/js/js_precedence.asp)

+>        ()                          // Highest priority
+>        .
+>        !
+>        **
+>        \*
+>        /
+>        %
+>        \+ \- ""+"" (concat)
+>        < <=
+>        === !==
+>        &&
+>        ||
+>        ?:
+>        = (assignments)             // Lowest priority

+# Conditional statements

-    IF-ELSE STATEMENT (Remember to use *else if* between the conditions, not *if else*!)
+### 1. If-else statement (Remember to use `else if` between the conditions, not `if else`!)

         if (cond){
             CODE IF TRUE;